Pet Diagnostics

 Pet diagnostics refer to different kinds of tests that can provide an accurate diagnosis of your pet’s health.

-Pet diagnostics refer to different kinds of tests that can provide an accurate picture of your pet’s health.
+Pet diagnostics refer to the different kinds of tests that can provide an accurate picture of your pet’s health.

 Pet diagnostics are different kinds of tests that can help provide a general overview of your pet’s health or help to diagnose an illness or disease.

 X-rays, MRIs, CT scans, and labwork are all common diagnostic tools your vet might use to monitor things like your pet’s internal organ function or their complete blood count, or to check for broken bones or identify conditions like Lyme disease.
-These kinds of imaging technologies and laboratory tests will allow your vet to create a full assessment of your pet’s health
+These kinds of imaging technologies and laboratory tests will allow your vet to create a full assessment of your pet’s health.

 Yes.
 A pet health insurance policy will cover the costs of diagnostics and treatments for eligible accidents and illnesses.
 Any diagnostics your vet recommends are worth pursuing because your pet can’t tell you what’s wrong or how they’re feeling.
 These tests are incredibly important because they help your vet get the most comprehensive picture of your furry family member’s health.